OpenAI

 • o-series reasoning models. o1 (September 2024) and o3 (early 2025) introduced reinforcement learning on chain-of-thought reasoning.
 The reasoning capabilities are integrated into GPT-5.5 Pro variants.

-• Sora.
-Video generation model launched in late 2024, with a major upgrade in 2025.
+• Sora 2.
+Video generation.
+Sora launched in December 2024 after a February 2024 research preview; Sora 2 followed in September 2025.
 Competes with Runway, Kuaishou's Kling, and Google's Veo.

 • DALL-E 3.
 Image generation, November 2023.
 Bundled into ChatGPT for distribution; trails Black Forest Labs and Midjourney on creative output benchmarks.